webbati/wn-docs/backend/lists.md

 `showCheckboxes` | displays checkboxes next to each record.
 Default: `false`.
 `showSetup` | displays the list column set up button.
 Default: `false`.
 `showTree` | displays a tree hierarchy for parent/child records.
 Default: `false`.
+`showTotals` | displays the summed values for the columns in the form of `totalOnPage (totalForQuery)` in the list header and footer.
+Default: `true`.
 `treeExpanded` | if tree nodes should be expanded by default.
 Default: `false`.
 `customViewPath` | specify a custom view path to override partials used by the list, optional.